AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 |  9 |  7 | 5 | High |
 | High | High | High | 0 |

-This new row and column ensure that the total supply equals the total demand, allowing the algorithm to proceed.
+Here, the new row and column ensure that the total supply equals the total demand, allowing the algorithm to progress.

+This feature offers great versatility and makes the Hitchcock Transportation Algorithm application an effective tool for solving a wide range of transportation problems.

-## Software Performance and Limitations
+# Software Performance and Limitations

+In this section, we provide a brief overview of the performance capabilities of our Hitchcock Transportation Algorithm software, its potential limitations, and the ways in which users can leverage the software to optimize their experience.

+## Performance Overview

-The Hitchcock Transportation Algorithm implementation in this software has been designed with efficiency in mind, allowing it to handle transportation networks with a high number of nodes effectively.
-Indeed, our testing has shown that the software can solve problems involving more than 50 nodes.
+This implementation of the Hitchcock Transportation Algorithm has been designed with an emphasis on efficiency.
+It is built to tackle transportation networks with a significant number of nodes proficiently.
+From our extensive testing, it has been observed that the software can solve problems involving more than 50 nodes.

+## Limitations

-However, it's worth noting that while the algorithm itself can handle large networks, the graphical representation and tableau can become overloaded due to the sheer size of the matrices involved.
-For such large networks, the graphical user interface may not display the results optimally due to space constraints.
+While the algorithm itself can handle large networks, it's important to note that the graphical representation and tableau might be overwhelmed due to the size of the matrices involved.
+Consequently, for such expansive networks, the graphical user interface may not optimally display the results due to spatial constraints.

+## Workaround for Large Networks

-Nonetheless, users can leverage the source code directly to solve problems involving large networks and retrieve results without relying on the graphical explanation.
-It's important to mention that this assertion is based on our preliminary testing where we used randomly generated examples.
-While the code ran efficiently and the final solutions for different Initial Feasible Solution methods were consistent, this does not constitute comprehensive validation of the software's performance.
+However, users can overcome this by directly leveraging the source code to solve problems involving large networks, thereby retrieving results without relying on the graphical explanation.
+It's worth mentioning that this observation is based on our initial testing, where we utilized randomly generated examples.
+Although the code ran efficiently and the final solutions for different Initial Feasible Solution methods were consistent, this does not serve as comprehensive validation of the software's performance.

+## Graphical Representation Design

-The graphical representation was primarily designed and optimized for problems of moderate size, maintaining a balance between usability, comprehensibility, and aesthetic appeal.
+The graphical representation was primarily conceptualized and optimized for moderate-sized problems.
+In designing this, we have tried to strike a balance between usability, comprehensibility, and aesthetic appeal.
+The aim is to ensure that the users find the interface both practical and visually engaging.

-## Future Work and Conclusion
+# Future Work and Conclusion

 There are always opportunities to improve and enhance a software tool, and this one is no exception.
 Future work might involve refining the graphical user interface to handle larger problems more effectively or including additional algorithms for solving transportation problems.
 Additionally, a more comprehensive validation process could be conducted, involving a wide variety of test cases and more extensive performance profiling.